nicovak/slash_admin/README.md

 - Provide an easy to use and modern experience to final users.
 - Improve my personal skill and try rails engine

-I tried to take the best from two greats existed gem:
+I tried to take the best from two greats existing gem:
 - [rails_admin](https://github.com/sferik/rails_admin)
 - [administrate](https://github.com/thoughtbot/administrate)